Bias as Resource: A Psychological Alignment Model of Resilient Knowledge

 That expansion has proven generative.
 Recent political psychology work offers new ways of thinking about emotion, motivation, attitudes, and other key processes and outcomes, while applying these insights to a wider range of social and political phenomena than ever before, with implications that reach into other subfields as well.

 This conference will provide a space for scholars making innovative contributions to the expansion of political psychology theory, measurement, and application to connect with political psychologists across subfields for rigorous debate of new ideas.
-We invite scholars from across the discipline to register (for free) for the conference and to apply to present recent work that fits the conference theme.
+We invite scholars from across the discipline to register on Eventbrite and join the conversation before the main APSA meeting begins.

 We hope to see you there,